-- Approval or denial of the application is a discretionary action by the Commission.
+- 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the mooring buoy and restore the premises to their original condition.
-The lessee has no right to a new lease or to renewal of any previous lease. - 2.
-This action is consistent with the "Meeting Evolving Public Trust Needs" and the "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan.
+If the Commission denies the application, the Applicant may be required to remove the mooring buoy and return the premises to their original condition.
+The applicant has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with the "Meeting Evolving Public Trust Needs" and the "Leading Climate Activism" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
+Acceptance of the lease quitclaim deed is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.